Energy bills and your rights

 - state clearly how you would like your issue resolved.

 - if the person you are speaking to is unable to meet your expectations, ask to escalate the complaint and speak to a supervisor.
-If you remain dissatisfied after speaking to a supervisor, contact the SA Energy and Water Ombudsman.
+If you remain dissatisfied after speaking to a supervisor, contact the Energy and Water Ombudsman SA.

 There are certain circumstances under which retailers are not allowed to disconnect supply.
 If you are wrongfully disconnected, you are entitled to claim compensation from the retailer.